Internal Links

 The famous 'Matrix Reloaded' car chase

-Indeed, some respected philosophers and cosmologists accept that we may just be part of a huge software simulation.
-Surely, in a hundred years or so computer games connected straight to the brain
+Indeed, some respected philosophers and cosmologists think that we may, just MAY be part of a huge software simulation.

-will make reality and fantasy indistinguishable anyway....One thing is for sure, only science can answer
+will make reality and fantasy indistinguishable anyway...?
+One thing is for sure, only science can answer

 any of the ultimate questions.
 The other thing that is certain is that no-one has the answers.

-Because of this, the impatient, the deluded and those who find the size and age of the Universe
+Because of this, the impatient, the deluded, and those who find the size and age of the Universe

 intimidating, claim religion holds the solution.